The Top 5 Mental Health Benefits of Exercising Outdoors

 Are you curious about working out outdoors?

 Exercising outside has many mental health benefits.
-It causes your body to produce mood-boosting chemicals, clear your head, fight SAD, lower blood pressure, and reminds you that the world is large.
+It causes your body to produce mood-boosting chemicals, clears your head, fights SAD, can become a social activity, and reminds you that the world is large.